 Inaugural Science of Learning and 3rd Annual GSI Excellence in Teaching and Learning in the Sciences Symposium

-The university will hold its third annual Symposium on Excellence in Teaching and Learning in the Sciences on Jan.
-13th and 14th, 2014.
-This year, the event will be part of a two-day symposium co-sponsored by the Science of Learning Institute and the Gateway Sciences Initiative.
-The first day will highlight cognitive learning research; the second day will examine the practical application of techniques, programs, tools, and strategies that promote gateway science learning.
-The objective will be to explore recent findings about how humans learn and pair those findings with the latest thinking on teaching strategies that work.
+The university held its third annual Symposium on Excellence in Teaching and Learning in the Sciences on January 13th and 14th, 2014.
+This year, the event was part of a two-day symposium co-sponsored by the Science of Learning Institute and the Gateway Sciences Initiative.
+The first day highlighted cognitive learning research; the second day examined the practical application of techniques, programs, tools, and strategies that promote gateway science learning.
+Over the course of the symposium, participants explored recent findings about how humans learn and paired those findings with the latest thinking on effective and innovative teaching strategies.

 Sian Beilock, Psychology, University of Chicago